 subconsultants and professionals engaged by Consultant.
 For any Services under

 this Agreement, and until completion of the entire Services, the Consultant, Consultant’s subconsultant(s), and Professionals engaged by Consultant shall purchase and maintain, at its own expense, insurance coverage as specified below.
-All insurance required hereunder shall apply to and cover all loss or liability caused by, arising from, or resulting from the Services performed or required to be performed, provided or required to be provided, hereunder.
+All insurance required hereunder shall apply to and cover loss or liability to the extent caused by the Services performed or required to be performed, provided or required to be provided, hereunder.

 Auto Liability Insurance.
 Auto Liability coverage for Owned,